-To further evaluate BMap, we repeated the test using Multi-Sensor scheme for each feature and calculated their accuracy improvement.
+To simulate real usage, we divided the whole dataset into 100 distinct subsets sorted based on time, and performed tests by gradually sending the subsets to the system.
+We used Multi-Sensor scheme for each feature and calculated their accuracy improvement after applying BMap.
+In this experiment, to optimize the performance of Multi-Sensor scheme, all the parameters are finely tuned.
 Fig. \ref{fig:accFeatures} provides a more detailed view of accuracy improvement in GPS, app installation, battery usage, and blue-tooth devices log.
 Another feature has similar patterns.
 In Fig. \ref{fig:accFeatures}, the accuracy improvement for BMap is not stable during the first few authentications because of \emph{Bubble Expansion}.
 It becomes stable after the 70th subset for all four features.
-Generally, the accuracy improvement after applying BMap is between 4\% to 35\%.
+Generally, the accuracy improvement after applying BMap is between 4\% and 35\%.